Homo Sapienne: Plot

+Sara’s chapter follows her journey of recovery and self-discovery after her breakup with Iviq.
+She visits the hospital in Nuuk to support her pregnant sister during childbirth.
+Although she assists by cutting the umbilical cord, Sara refuses to hold the baby, fearing her own polluted soul might taint the child’s purity.
+After leaving the hospital, she takes a taxi, during which the driver shares his life story.
+Initially irritated, Sara comes to understand his need to be heard and responds patiently.
+At home, Sara listens to American music and reflects on her breakup with Iviq, descending into depressive thoughts.
+The following day, she tries to create a happy atmosphere but struggles to escape her feelings.
+On Facebook, she sees a post from her sister about the baby and begins researching questions about infidelity and Iviq’s identity.
+Her sister asks for permission to name the baby Iviq, to which Sara agrees.
+This prompts a realization that Iviq is a man, allowing Sara to find closure and accept their breakup.
+She reflects on the importance of forgiveness, both in giving and receiving it, and shares with her sister that she has spoken with Iviq.
+Sara also confesses her longing for Fia but doubts whether a relationship with her is possible.
+She imagines moving to San Francisco with Fia, finding a sense of freedom and happiness in the idea.
+Later, at a party, Sara encounters Fia, who hands her a note confessing her love.
+Sara sings “Crimson and Clover” to her, and she realizes that she is in love with Fia.
+The chapter concludes with Sara expressing joy and fulfillment, describing it as "a day to be alive."

 Reception

 Homo Sapienne had a mixed reception.
 While its themes of LGBT identity were accepted by its Greenlandic audience, the details of familial abuse were not.
 The novel was criticised as immature and Korneliussen as lacking experience by Katharine Coldiron of the Los Angeles Review of Books, since it contains unnecessary material (such as a dramatis personae—a list of characters), the characters have similar voices, shallowness, and details of pop culture.
 Hannah Jane Parkinson of The Guardian said the book was clumsy, and there were major discontinuities throughout, some within the space of a single "fag break".
 The tone was also criticised by a reviewer for the Women's Review of Books as too colloquial.
 Despite the criticism they levied, Coldiron and Parkinson both found positive attributes in the novel.
 Coldiron said some of the novel had thoughtful narration, and "subtly" portrayed Greenlandic life "without much politicizing", while Parkinson said some of the prose was lyrically written.

 Scholar Rozemarijn Vervoort wrote that Korneliussen's novel made her a "pioneer for a new generation of young Greenlandic authors".
 Similarly, Coldiron suggested that Western literary presses take into account more writers like Korneliussen, who write in underrepresented regions.